globsframework/globs-graphql/README.md

 By declaring id and orderBy we allow the library to automatically create the next and previous field (in base64) The cursor give the information for hasNext/hasPrevious.

-The more realist query using db :
+A more realist query using db :
 ```
         gqlGlobCallerBuilder.registerConnection(HumainQuery.humains, new GQLGlobConnectionLoad<GQLGlobCaller.GQLContext>() {
             @Override